Toshiba: 4K Ultra HD televisions

 4K Ultra HD (3840×2160p) televisions provides four times the resolution of 1080p Full HD televisions.
 Toshiba's 4K HD LED televisions are powered by a CEVO 4K Quad + dual-core processor.

-Laptops
+Personal computers

 In 1985, Toshiba released the T1100, the world's first commercially accepted laptop PC.

-In October 2014, Toshiba released the Chromebook 2, a new version with a thinner profile and a much-improved display.
-The Chromebook runs exclusively on ChromeOS and gives users free Google Drive storage and access to a collection of apps and extensions at the Chrome Web Store.
+Toshiba designed and developed PCs, predominantly laptops, under several product lines including Satellite, Portégé, Libretto, Qosmio and Tecra.
 Toshiba initialized process of divestment of the personal computer and laptop business, Toshiba Client Solutions, in 2018 with sale of 80.1% of shares to Sharp Corporation.
 Eventually Toshiba fully exited from the personal computing market in June 2020, transferring the remaining 19.9% shares in Toshiba Client Solutions (since being renamed to Dynabook Inc.) to Sharp.
-Divested personal computing business of Toshiba has adopted Dynabook name after one of its product lines and a concept of a computer for children.
+Toshiba's divested personal computing business adopted the Dynabook name after a computer concept targeted for children and after one of its product lines.